Capgemini/xrm-datamigration-xrmtoolbox/README.md

 3. Adjust the fetch and write settings accordingly, including a schema file if importing to CSV.
  ![Edited Import Config file](images/EditedImportConfigs.png "Edited Import Config file")

-4. To save the new or updated import config file, click on 'Save'.
+4. To save the new or updated import config file, click on **Save**.
  ![Save Import Configs](images/SaveImportConfigs.png "Save Import Configs")

 Your import configs file will be saved at the specified location.